cyruskarsan/Delish-Food/README.md

 To run locally: `firebase emulators: start`\
 Once everything has been initialized, you will see the domains and ports which the frontend and backend are run on.

-WEb app is viewable locally at: http://localhost:5000/#
+Web app is viewable locally at: http://localhost:5000/#